maddbuzz/maddbuzz/README.md

 ### Hi there!

 I'm looking for a job as a frontend developer

-I have a [certificate](https://drive.google.com/file/d/1Ba_owkoangvVLHdxzGA-JQFopf9IPNT1/preview) of completion of the professional course "Frontend development" on the educational platform [Hexlet](https://hexlet.io/)
+(I have a [certificate](https://drive.google.com/file/d/1Ba_owkoangvVLHdxzGA-JQFopf9IPNT1/preview) of completion of the professional course "Frontend development" on the [Hexlet](https://hexlet.io/) educational platform)

-I’m currently learning Ruby on Rails

-I’m currently working on <https://github.com/maddbuzz/rails-project-63>
+I’m currently learning Ruby on Rails and currently working on <https://github.com/maddbuzz/rails-project-63>

 How to reach me: <maddbuzz@gmail.com>, <https://t.me/m4dd6u22>